 I took up modeling & working photo shoots for money, being published, or working free on spec mostly after my divorce in 2010.
 I had done a touch of modeling prior to 2003.
 (In college, or a brief stint & in the early 2000’s).
 When i was married in ‘04, I was a wife, a stepmom to 4 kids (only 1 lived at home), & flew a full time schedule as a flight attendant for a major carrier.
 I had my entire family in the gym then, too.
 There was no time for anything else.
 That was a fun time of my life, & when it wasn’t working with my marriage, my ex husband said, “you were the funnest & funniest of my 3 exwives”, when I was walking out the door.
 (This may seem too personal to share, but most things, including this, were common knowledge with Joe).
 To this day, I laugh about that statement.

-If I can stress to anyone reading this, rejection notices go out more than yesses and you have to be the fastest dog at the track hoping the other dogs aren’t feeling well the day you decide to race for the finish.
+If I can stress to anyone reading this, rejection notices go out more than yesses & you have to be the “fastest dog at the track”, hoping the other dogs aren’t feeling well the day you decide to race for the finish.
+You just have to have luck on your side in some respects to what editors are looking for at the time.
 Years later, the same agent telling me I was too old for fitness would call me for an infomercial audition in fitness (after I was published).
-I about rolled my eyes with that call, though it was still exciting.
-She didn’t have anyone else, i wasn’t even signed with them, & i was almost 7 years older than being “too old”.
+My view on that was that they needed an older fit girl to pitch the idea.
+The commercial went to a redhead from what I understood.
+When I heard from the agency, they didn’t have anyone else, i wasn’t even signed with them, & i was almost 7 years older than being “too old”.
 They found me on LinkedIn.
-Ironically, i would get an agent at 50, the best in Floruda, Foley Talent.
+Ironically, i would get an agent at 50, the best in Florida, Foley Talent.
 I’m sorry the timing didn’t work better for agency work in 2010.
-It’s my belief I was too inflexible about changing my look to get an agent when I was in my 30’s.
+It’s my belief I was too inflexible about changing my look to get an agent when I was in my 30’s or 40’s.
 I’m unsure I’ll ever return to the industry.

 To move forward with being published, I got advice too, from one of my best friends in the fitness industry, Kim Dolan Leto.
 She suggested to me I get rolling with a website and hooked up to social feeds.
 I got help from JB Bermudez (Light Switch Labs out of Rochester, NY) for the website help.
 He would get me hooked up to social media, too.
 I hated everything about fooling with all of this.
-Nothing about this goal was easy, nothing.
+Nothing about my goal was easy, nothing.
 Technically saavy most of the time, the social media mess tested every ounce of my patience.
 I did research on outfits to wear, & wrote a few articles to submit with photos.
 I was published in a two page spread in 2015.
 The website wasn’t free, & currently the domain will run till 2020.
 There are several worldwide Beth Adair’s, even more Elizabeth Adair’s, but only one bethadair.com.
 It was what helped in the publish.
-I may keep it to use for my writing goals later, I’m unsure about that, but will worry over it in 2020.
+I will keep it to use for my writing goals later, I’m unsure about that, but will worry over it in 2020.
 I still like to write.

 Anyone that knows me will tell you I love to laugh.
 If I’m not laughing, it’s just not worth it.
 I stay away from drama everywhere, 24/7, Three sixty-five.
 The only thing in this world I have 100% control over is myself.
 Anything I’ve set out to do, I’ve done.
 Three NYC marathons before 40?
 Done.
 Condo in Ponte Vedra Beach?
 Done.
 (This goal I set when I was 18.
 I had my first one there in ‘01, & again in ‘10).
 Porsche at aged 50?
 Done.
 You get the gist.
 It’s time now to focus on more important things.
 I’m taking modeling out of my equation, unplugging Twitter and Instagram & spending more time with family & friends.
-I’ll keep Facebook , to stay connected, but will axe most all friend connections that I haven’t met in person.
+I’ll keep Facebook , to stay connected, but will axe most all brand connections that I haven’t met in person.
 I needed the highest following counts I could get when I was promoting my brand, and got all of them pretty high before retiring.
 I was hacked twice, and I won’t miss that, or indifferent questions from strangers.

 I’ll still keep fitness in my life, will lose 5 lbs., & maybe learn to surf.
 Staying in shape will be a goal.
 I can’t wait for football season to return.
 It’s almost here!
 I love my beer & I love my nachos, so the key will be finding balance.
 I have no plans to exceed a size 2.

 I hope all of you get your goals accomplished and keep the laughs rolling!
 Work hard & laugh harder, and if you don’t want to work, by all means keep laughing!
-If you aren’t happy, pinpoint where the issues are, maybe even get a counselor to help you, and press ahead.
+If you aren’t happy, pinpoint where the issues are, maybe even get a counselor ir life coach to help you, and press ahead.
 It took a solo trip to Ireland last week to get the momentum rolling for me to reprioritize my life.
 I’m happy with my decision:-)